petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/designing-object-layouts.md

 {bdg-secondary}`Available Liferay 7.4 U31+ and GA31+`

 If desired, you can add a *Categorization* block to [*Fields* tabs](#fields-tabs).
-This provides end users with access to tags and categories they can apply to Object entries.
+End users then have access to tags and categories they can apply to Object entries.

 ```{note}
 Visibility and permissions can affect how the Categorization block is displayed.